 - Season pork with salt and pepper.

 - Deglaze with some stock and get all those yummy brown bits.
-That’s goodness right there!
+That’s flavour right there!

-- Return the seared pork to the Instant Pot, along with spices, onion, garlic, stock, orange juice and orange peel.
+- Return the browned pork to the Instant Pot, along with spices, onion, garlic, stock, orange juice and orange peel.

 - Pressure cook for 30 minutes and let steam naturally release for 10 minutes before fully releasing steam.